EventStore/EventStore/docs/server/quick-start/upgrade-guide.md

 Follow the upgrade procedure below on each node, starting with a follower node:

 1. Stop the node.
-2. Upgrade EventstoreDB to 24.6 and update configuration.
+2. Uninstall any previous versions of EventStoreDB.
+3. Install EventStoreDB 24.10 and update configuration.
+If you are using any licensed features, ensure that you configure a [license key](../quick-start/installation.md#license-keys).
-3. Start the node.
+4. Start the node.
-4. Wait for the node to become a follower or read-only replica.
+5. Wait for the node to become a follower or read-only replica.
-5. Repeat the process for the next node.
+6. Repeat the process for the next node.

 Upgrading the cluster this way keeps the cluster online and able to service requests.
 There may still be disruptions to your services during the upgrade, namely:
 - Client connections may be disconnected when nodes go offline, or when elections take place.